Grumlebob/BlazorAutoAppTemplate/HullImages.md

 - Server-side: Validates magic numbers for allowed types (jpeg, png, webp, gif, bmp).
 Non-images are rejected with `400`.
 - Client-side: Filters by extension before upload (.jpg, .jpeg, .png, .webp, .gif, .bmp).
 Max 1 GB enforced by input stream limit.

+Post-Processing
+- Dimension probing: After saving an image, the server probes Width/Height and stores them in metadata to display on the Details page.

 Blazor UI
 - Route: `/hull-images`.
 - Upload toggle: "NOT CHUNKED" or "CHUNKED" modes via switch.
 - Progress bar: Shows bytes and percentage in both modes.
 - Chunked controls: Pause/Resume UI (Resume requires reselecting the same file; session id is stored in `sessionStorage`).
 - Thumbnails: You can link to `/api/hull-images/{id}/thumbnail/256` or `/thumbnail/512` for previews.
+- Gallery: Toggle between Gallery and Table view.
+Gallery has a thumbnail size selector (128/256/512).
+- Prune Missing: Button to remove DB entries for missing files, then refresh the list.

 Core Interface (vertical slice)
 - `IHullImagesApi` (Core) is used by components.